 3.2 Encourage projects that take advantage of development standard relaxation (e.g., reduced parking requirements and reduced unit size) as allowed under the Senior Citizen Housing Overlay district.
 During the reporting period two senior housing projects were constructed.
 3.3 Review the City's Zoning Ordinance to identify provisions requiring amendment, including provisions related to entitlements processes.
 The reevaluation and revision of the Zoning Ordinance is an on-going project that continues to be a priority for the City.
 3.4 Encourage affordable housing development in the Downtown Pomona Specific Plan area's MU-HDR (Mixed-Use-High Density Residential) and MU-CBD (Mixed-Use-Central Business District) districts.
 During this reporting period no new affordable housing projects within the Downtown Pomona Specific Plan were received.
-Go al 4: Promote housing opportunities for all perso status, ancestry, national origin, family statu compliance services such as lending practices th monitoring, fair housing testing, counseling, ho The City presently contracts annually with he Housing Rights Center to provide fair nousing compliance services for the residents of Pomona. -- ---
+Goa al 4: Promote housing opportunities for all perso status, ancestry, national origin, family statu Co ontract with a fair housing rights entity for fair housing compliance services such as lending practices monitoring, fair housing testing, counseling, mediation, referral, participation in fair housing associations and educational activities for the The City presently contracts annually with the Housing Rights Center to provide fair housing compliance services for the residents of Pomona.